iotaledger/devx/README.md

-# Guild DevX
+# DevX

 This repository is the main hub for information concerning devx related issues, and process related requests.

 ## Responsibilities

-The main responsibilities of the guild are:
+The main responsibilities of DevX are:

 - to keep the contained information in the wiki up-to-date.
 This includes processes, but is not restricted to guidance on documentation, tutorials' best practices, and training material
 - provide guidance on developer experience